FuPeiJiang/ahk_explorer/README.md

 favoriteFolders.txt\
 BGColorOfSelectedPane.txt

+git clone using github desktop and pull origin to update! no need to compile

 just type, to start searching for the file you want, (case insensitive and ignores file extensions)\
 If I wanted to search for "ahk_explorer.ahk" I would type "ex"\
 type . to search for files\folders with no extensions\